 Kangaroo Island cruise terminal

-- SeaLink operates ferry service (vehicle and passenger) daily between Cape Jervis (south of Adelaide) and the Penneshaw port.
+SeaLink operates regularly scheduled ferryboat service (vehicle and passenger) with daily crossings between Cape Jervis (south of Adelaide) and Port Penneshaw.
 There are two SeaLink ferries to Kangaroo Island - "SeaLion 2000" and "Spirit of Kangaroo Island".
-The journey lasts about 45 min, crossing a distance of 16 km (10 ml).
+The cruise lasts about 45 min, with crossing distance 16 km (10 ml).

 Cruise ships cancelled planned calls at a popular South Australian bushfire site as fires burn.
 The vessels are offering evacuation assistance to...January 4, 2020

 Cruise ships visit Kangaroo Island for the last 15 years, reaching a peak during season 2018-2019 of 28 vessels.
 With a projected growth of 20%, the...July 15, 2019